wezlemin/delta-docs/main-tuts/toggles-off.md

 # Turning Off Toggles
-> ⚠️ Only turn Anti-Scam / Disable Robux / Verify Teleports off if you're know what you're doing!
+> ⚠️ Only turn Anti-Scam / Disable Robux / Verify Teleports off if you're know what you're doing! <br>
-> To learn more about these features, read https://docs.deltaexploits.gg/protections.
+> To learn more about these features, read [https://docs.deltaexploits.gg/protections](https://docs.deltaexploits.gg/protections).

 ## UI Disable
 > This only applies for one game.
 You must do these steps for every game you want to have the options off.